AhmadBassaleh/ETTRPTWData/README.md

 -"alpha Energy consumption per unit distance":      reduction of battery capacity when traveling one unit of distance -"beta Energy replenished per unit waiting time":     units of time required to recharge one unit of energy -"v average Velocity":           assumed to be constant on all arcs, required to calculate the travel time from distance

+Modifications required for adapting this dataset to the EVRPTW and ESDVRPTW variants are discussed in Section 5 of the paper.
+Feel free to email me if you have any questions: ahbassaleh@shockers.wichita.edu